Antisemitism in Europe: Muslim Europeans

 A 2005 French study showed that anti-Jewish prejudice was more prevalent among religious Muslims than among non-religious ones; 46% expressed antisemitic sentiments compared to 30% of non-practising Muslims in France.
 Only 28% of the religious Muslims were found to be totally without such prejudice.
 The few studies available which had been conducted among Muslim youth in various western European countries showed some similar outcomes.
 A 2011 study of elementary school children in Dutch-language schools in Brussels by a Belgian sociologist showed that about 50 percent of Muslim students in second and third grade could be considered antisemites, versus 10% of others.
 Also in 2011, Gunther Jikeli published findings from 117 interviews with 19-year-old Muslim youths in Berlin, Paris, and London, the majority of whom voiced antisemitic feelings.
 Participants in the antisemitic riots outside the Israeli embassy in 2009 were said to be mainly Muslim youth, supported by left-wing autonomous Blitz activists.

-Terrorists have been involved in some violent attacks on Jews.
+Islamic terrorists have been involved in some violent attacks on Jews.
 In 2012 in Toulouse, armed terrorist Mohammed Merah, the child of Muslim parents from Algeria, murdered four Jews.
 Merah had previously targeted French army soldiers.
 A brother of the shooter, Abdelghani Merah, said he and his siblings had been brought up on antisemitic views espoused by their parents.
+In September 2024, Katharina von Schnurbein, the European Commission's coordinator on combating antisemitism and fostering Jewish life in Europe, stated at a United Nations workshop that the current rise of antisemitic events "reminds us of the darkest days of Europe".